History of the United Arab Emirates: Trucial States affairs

 They could fight each other as much as they liked by land, and we did not hesitate to recognize a ruler who had acquired power by murder.
 The construction of an airport at Sharjah and the grant of oil concessions to an oil company forced us to modify this policy to some extent.

+The decline of pearling

+Pearling was a key economic activity throughout the C18-C19th and central to the area's coastal economy until its decline in the early C20th.
+It was key to the influence enjoyed by the Trucial Rulers: some 80 percent of Sheikh Zayed bin Khalifa Al Nahyan's revenue was derived from the pearling fleet, giving him great influence among the tribes and allowing him to distribute largesse.